Rover 75

-The Rover 75 is a large family car which was manufactured from 1998 to 2005 and marketed under the British Rover marque.
-There are two body styles — a four-door saloon car and a five-door estate car.
+The Rover 75 is a large family car or executive car which was manufactured from 1998 to 2005 by the British Rover marque.
+There are two body styles—a four-door saloon car and a five-door estate car.
 Initially built only with front-wheel drive, a rear-wheel-drive variant with a V8 engine was later sold.
 There was also an extended-wheelbase model.
 In 2001, MG Rover launched a badge engineered variant, the MG ZT.
 A coupé concept was built, but did not receive further development.

-Rover 75s were manufactured by the Rover Group at Cowley, Oxfordshire for one year.
+Rover 75s were manufactured by the Rover Group at Cowley, Oxfordshire, for one year.
 After owner BMW sold Rover, the 75 was manufactured by the new MG Rover Group at their Longbridge site in Birmingham.
 The Rover 75 debuted at the Birmingham Motor Show, with deliveries commencing in February 1999.
 As the last large Rover saloon, production of all models ended in 2005 when MG Rover Group entered receivership.